Protothreads versus State Machines

 Category: Blog

-For a number of years I’ve been getting questions regarding Protothreads and comparisons to state machines.
-Here is what I think.
-Protothreads are an attempt
+For a number of years I’ve been getting questions regarding protothreads and comparisons to state machines.
+Here is what I think: Protothreads in a Nutshell

 Recently I’ve been involved in a discussion on the LinkedIn Real-Time Embedded Engineering group, which I started with the question “Is an RTOS really the